 - Trust Administrators

-- Member organizations and Affiliations
+- Member Organizations and Affiliations

-Michigan State University Extension suggest that family members should be cautious when publishing obituaries.
+Michigan State University Extension suggests that family members should be cautious when publishing obituaries.
 Avoid divulging personal information such as date and place of birth, address, or place of employment.
 Remember to monitor the person’s credit reports.
 Free credit reports can be obtained online.

 According to the Federal Trade Commission (FTC), when identity theft is evident, call the companies where the fraud has occurred.
 Contact the credit reporting bureaus.
 Report the incident to the FTC and file a report with your local police department.